 The course aims to develop skills for independent living, personal care and safety, and technical skills applicable for employment that would promote age-appropriate self-advocacy skills, independence, and develop a framework for responsible decision making.

-Students who complete the ILLS course will be able to successfully engage with the coursework appropriate to their level in the mainstream classroom.
+Students who complete the LEAP course will be able to successfully engage with the coursework appropriate to their level in the mainstream classroom.
 They will also gain competency in valuable social, personal, and health-related areas that would allow them to operate with a degree of independence in society.

-ILLS Course has 10 central themes divided into units that forms a holistic approach in learning:
+LEAP Course has 10 central themes divided into units that forms a holistic approach in learning:

 Emphasizes the Executive Functioning Skills of Flexibility, Planning/Organization and Time-Management.
 This unit aims to develop and choose ideal work practices and effective study skills.
 Students apply these learned skills directly in the mainstream classroom all-year, and the academic subject teachers supplement classroom activities to practice these self-management skills.